invertase/react-native-firebase/pages/migrating-to-v6.md

 ### Removing v5 from iOS

-The following steps assume you have used Cocoapods to manage your projects iOS dependencies.
+The following steps assume you have used CocoaPods to manage your projects iOS dependencies.

 #### Remove the RNFirebase Pod